Skip to content

 Masked/gapped recordings

-If the EDF contains masked epochs, the plot should show that as follows, e.g. here with epochs restricted to N2 only:
+If the EDF contains masked epochs, gaps should appear in the plot.
+Here the display is restricted to N2 epochs only:

 Spectrogram 3